yuan7407/TinyNoticeboardGoogleExtension/README.md

 # Technical Explanation
 * Using front-end web development including jQuery, SCSS...
 * It won't take longer than 2 weeks if 2 developers make it as an MVP.
+* Technicial limitation/risk:
-* Technicial limitation/risk will be some API offer functions for input information to the extension is not free, when the request reach to a limitation, the function will no longer available.
+1. Some API offer functions for input information to the extension is not free, when the request reach to a limitation, the function will no longer available.
+2. Google Oauth need to get the extension ID and Google People API key before packing it.
+Check official link to avoid risk: https://developer.chrome.com/apps/tut_oauth